-HATTIE LOU MONTGOMERY MIDDLETON SCHOLARSHIP - The Hattie Lou Montgomery Middleton Scholarship has been established by her family.
-The scholarship will be awarded to a second year student, preferably from Copiah County, who is planning to enter the field of education.
+HATTIE LOU MONTGOMERY MIDDLETON SCHOLARSHIP - The Hattie Lou Montgomery Middleton Scholarship was established by her family.
+This scholarship will be awarded to a second year student, preferably from Copiah County, who is planning to enter the field of education.

-GRAYDON L. AND HELEN E. MULLEN MEMORIAL SCHOLARSHIP - The family and friends of Graydon L. and Helen E. Mullen have established this scholarship in memory of Mr. Mullen, who served as Co-Lin business manager from 1946 until his untimely death in 1966, and Mrs. Mullen, who served in many capacities from 1946-1994.
+GRAYDON L. AND HELEN E. MULLEN MEMORIAL SCHOLARSHIP - The family and friends of Graydon L. and Helen E. Mullen established this scholarship in memory of Mr. Mullen, who served as the College business manager from 1946 until his death in 1966, and Mrs. Mullen, who served in many capacities from 1946-1994.
+This scholarship is awarded to a Copiah County sophomore.